espocrm/documentation/administration/bpm.md

 #### Timer Intermediate Event

 This event stops the flow and waits as long as it's specified by event's parameters.

 For more complex timer setting you can utilize formula.
 Formula scripts should return Date-Time value (in UTC timezone).
 Once this time comes the flow will be proceeded to the next element.

+By utilizing datetime\closest formula function it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.

 #### End Event